walmartlabs/concord-website/docs/plugins/http.md

     otherParam: "..."

 ```
-Parameters will be automatically encoded and appended the request URL.
+Parameters will be automatically encoded and appended to the request URL.

 ### Request Type